dlr-eoc/prosEO/deploy/README.md

 ./run_control_instance.sh <private Docker registry> <version>
 ```

-__First start:__ After the first start, the view for products with product files available on any Processing Facility
+__First start:__ After the first start of the brain, the views for products with product files available on any Processing Facility
-needs to be generated.
-For this, open a shell in the database container:
+and for monitoring need to be generated.
+For this, return to the database server and open a shell in the database container:
 ```
-docker exec -it proseo_proseo-db_1 /bin/bash
+docker exec -it proseo_proseo-db_1 /bin/bash -c 'su - postgres'
 ```
-Within this shell, run the provided SQL script:
+Within this shell, run the provided SQL scripts:
 ```
-psql proseo -U postgres -h localhost </proseo/create_view_product_processing_facilities.sql
+psql proseo -U postgres -h localhost </proseo/create_view_product_processing_facilities.sql psql proseo -U postgres -h localhost </proseo/populate_mon_service_state.sql
 ```
 You may be asked to provide the password for the `postgres` user.
 Enter the password configured in the `docker-compose.yml` file
 in `brain/prepare_proseo/files`.